-So we need the global community to come together and give them the resources they need to deal with this problem.
-It's still a massive impact not just on them but regionally and then globally, right.
+We need the global community to come together and give them the resources they need to deal with this problem.
+It's still a massive impact, not just on them but regionally and then globally.
 If a country like Kenya is unable to safely manage to take in that many people, it'll destabilize Kenya, which will destabilize East Africa, which will eventually destabilize the entire area.
 There's a ripple effect globally.

 Breaking The Culture Of Dependency

 We know that most of the girls won’t probably get resettled outside of Kenya at this point.
 We need to be able to advocate to help the Kenyan government see the benefit of supporting refugees within Kenya.
-Then also provide them with longer-term durable solutions to being able to earn an income so that they are able to self sustain while living in communities around Nairobi.
-So that we can break cultures of dependency.
+Then also provide them with longer-term durable solutions to being able to earn an income so that they are able to self-sustain while living in communities around Nairobi.
+So that we can break the culture of dependency.

 If we aren't able to give refugees durable solutions, then the only option is a humanitarian culture of dependency model.
-It doesn't help anyone out, neither the host country and the the refugees themselves or on a global level.
+It doesn't help anyone out, neither the host country nor the refugees themselves nor on a global level.